gitmylo/audio-webui/readme/extensions/callbacks.md

 Hooking callbacks is the main use for callbacks from the extension developer's side, callbacks are basically events, which can easily be hooked.

-You can hook a callback like this:
+You can hook a callback like this (Not required, as callbacks will be auto-registered if missing):
 ```python
 # Define a function for the callback to run
 def callback_function(*args, **kwargs):